Safety and handling

 Warning

-Never spin joint 5 more then one rotation
+Never rotate joint 5 more than one full rotation.

-The image above represents the range of J5.
+The image above shows the range of J5.

 Transport

-When moving the robot it is best to move joints 2 and 3 to the limit switches.
-After that grab the robot by the base and you can carry it around.
+When moving the robot it is best to first move joints 2 and 3 to the limit switches.
+Then grab the robot by the base to carry it.

-When packing the robot it is recommended to put some kind of sponge or styrofoam under J3 limit switch.
-After that you can tape around forearm and upper arm links.
+When packing the robot, place some foam or styrofoam under the J3 limit switch, then tape around the forearm and upper arm links.

-Estop needs to be connected for normal operation of the robot
+The E-stop must be connected for normal operation of the robot.

-If you dont have an ESTOP you can use any NC switch!
+If you don't have an E-stop, you can use any normally closed (NC) switch.

-On PAROL6 controller board there are connectors for 2 ESTOPS.
-They both share same GPIO on microcontroller.
-They both need to be NC contact.
+The PAROL6 control board has connectors for 2 E-stops.
+Both share the same GPIO on the microcontroller and both must be NC contacts.